NordicSemiconductor/asset-tracker-cloud-firmware-aws/README.rst

 | Battery       | Voltage                    | APP_DATA_BATTERY                              |
 +---------------+----------------------------+-----------------------------------------------+

-The sets of sensor data that are published to the cloud service consist of relative `timestamps <Timestamping_>`_ that originate from the time of sampling.
+The sets of sensor data that are published to the cloud service consist of relative timestamps that originate from the time of sampling.

 Device modes
 ============